-Sciatica can cause pain, discomfort, tingling sensations and numbness along the entire length of the sciatic nerve.
-Also known as sciatic nerve pain, is a collection of symptoms caused by a variety of health issues.
-Many people will turn to the use of drugs and/or medications as well as surgery to treat sciatica, however, research studies have demonstrated that functional medicine can help improve sciatic nerve pain.
+Sciatica can cause pain, discomfort, tingling sensations, and numbness along the entire length of the sciatic nerve.
+Also known as sciatic nerve pain, it is a collection of symptoms caused by various health issues.
+Many people will turn to the use of drugs and/or medications as well as surgery to treat sciatica; however, research studies have demonstrated that functional medicine can help improve sciatic nerve pain.

 Sciatica is a collection of symptoms characterized by radiating pain, tingling sensations, and/or numbness which extends throughout the length of the sciatic nerve.
 Sciatica, also known as sciatic nerve pain, is generally diagnosed through its symptoms and depending on the type of painful symptoms, a healthcare professional can safely and effective treat sciatic nerve pain.
 Functional medicine approaches, such as chiropractic as well as nutrition and lifestyle modifications, can ultimately help improve sciatic nerve pain, or sciatica. – Dr. Alex Jimenez D.C., C.C.S.T.
 Insight

 One research study published in the Official Journal of the North American Spinal Society demonstrated that after comparing the results of 102 adults who suffered from sciatic nerve pain, those who received chiropractic care experienced less pain, fewer number of days with pain, and decreased instances moderate to severe pain compared to those adults who didn’t receive chiropractic care for their sciatica.